lbarras27/MS_Face_Recognition/README.md

 - `eval_{datasetname}_verification.py`: the script that allows to do the verification protocol on the {datasetname}.
 - `eval_{datasetname}_identification.py`: the script that allows to do the identification protocol on the {datasetname}.

-## How to do the evaluation protocols on the datasets
+## Process to do the evaluation protocols on the datasets